 The Application ID is a string, which shall allow identifying 65535 different Application Clients.
 The Application ID is configured or provisoned in the Application Client or the Application Server.

-Editor's Note: The number "65535" is FFS.
+Editor's Note: The number "65535" may be revisited in Stage 3.

 10.3 Messaging Topic